Moldova

 • Beer: €1, 2

-• If you’re looking for a local tour guide in Chisinau, contact Svetlana.
+If you’re looking for a local tour guide in Chisinau, contact Svetlana.
 The woman knows everything a backpacker needs on his/her visit to this city.
-She gave me instructions on how to visit Orhei Vechi and Capriana monatery on my own using the local marshrutka.
-I wasn’t able to get this information online and guidebooks prior to my trip.
+She gave me instructions how to visit Orhei Vechi and Capriana monastery on my own using the local marshrutka.
+I wasn’t able to get this information online and guidebooks before my trip.

 Guidebooks